Smartling/SmartlingHelp/_articles/linguistic-assets/create-and-manage-linguistic-packages.md

 ![](/uploads/versions/smartling___linguistic_assets-6---x----1123-654x---.png)

-**Note:** A project can have only one Linguistic Package assigned at once.
+> A project can have only one Linguistic Package assigned at once.
 Assigning a Package to a project that already has a Linguistic Package assigned will overwrite the original assignment.

 ## Edit a Linguistic Package